iman-ezatfar/Vegetable_Analysis/README.md

    _Identify vegetables with the longest and shortest average shelf life and their storage requirements._

 5. **Which vegetables are most commonly available year-round?**
    _Find vegetables that have high availability across all seasons._

-### **Nutritional & Health Insights**
-6. **Which vegetables provide the highest nutritional value in terms of vitamins and minerals per 100g?**
-   _Rank vegetables based on key nutrients such as Vitamin C, Vitamin A, Iron, or Calcium._

-7. **Which vegetables are best for specific health benefits (e.g., boosting immunity, improving digestion)?**
-   _Classify vegetables based on their health benefits and analyze which ones are most recommended._

 ### **Regional & Agricultural Trends**
-8. **What are the most common vegetables grown in each region?**
+6. **What are the most common vegetables grown in each region?**
    _Analyze the dataset to find which vegetables are most frequently grown in different geographic locations._

-9. **How do growing conditions affect vegetable availability?**
+7. **How do growing conditions affect vegetable availability?**
    _Examine how soil type, water requirements, and sunlight impact vegetable availability across regions._

 ### **Varietal & Category Analysis**
-10. **Which vegetable categories (e.g., Root, Leafy, Tubers) have the highest diversity in terms of varieties?**
+8. **Which vegetable categories (e.g., Root, Leafy, Tubers) have the highest diversity in terms of varieties?**
    _Find out which vegetable categories have the most variety and analyze their distribution._